Quest2GM/FSM-Solver/README.md

 The program uses the Quinn-McCluskey Algorithm to derive the boolean expressions.
 This algorithm is that it uses the idea of K-maps (finding adjacent 1s), but executes it in a more algorithmic and programmable way.
 The Verilog code was taken from Lab 6, Part 2 in the course, ECE259, and modified to suit the inputted FSM.
 Finally, state minimization is performed iteratively using the method learned in class.

 ## Possible Improvements
-1. Although more than 10 states are possible with the program, I decided to limit it to this number to avoid having to deal with spam and double character state names.
+1. Although more than 10 states are possible with the program, I decided to limit it to this number to avoid having to deal with spam and because Altera can't handle it.
 2. The Verilog is specific to Altera (the ones we use at U of T).
 The case statements are generic.
 3. Limited to two next possible W-states only: 0 and 1.
 More next W-states are possible to implement with this program, however, this is the most we are expected to know in Eng Sci.
 4. Using recursion to do state minimization, instead of doing it iteratively.